 Top 4 COVID-19 myths kidney patients need to know are false:

-1. You’ll know if you or someone else has COVID-19
+1. You will know if you or someone else has COVID-19

 2. You need anti-bacterial soap to kill the coronavirus germs

 Anti-bacterial soap is not necessary.
 The fat-like substance in regular soap breaks down the virus, making it inactive.
 Regular soap is also better than hand sanitizers and other alcohol-based products because less soap is needed to kill the virus and it is gentler on your skin.
 Just remember to wash your hands for at least 20 seconds.

 We have heard people say that heat, garlic, silver, essential oils and even using a blow dryer to blow hot air up your nose will kill COVID-19.
 These claims are false.
 There is currently no cure or vaccine for COVID-19.

 4. Stores will run out of food, water and toilet paper

 These items have been in short supply across the country due to panic shopping.
 That means people are buying more than they need to stock up, causing grocery and other stores to sell out.
 There is no need to panic shop.
 Even as local governments have implemented stay-at-home orders, people can still leave their house to get essential supplies and medication.
 If a store near you is out of something you're looking for, it is just temporary.
 The supply chain has not been drastically affected by COVID-19, and stores are restocking their shelves regularly.
 These items are just in high demand.

 How to protect yourself a against false information: